Jump to:

 At different disease stages

-• New onset/acute: If risk factors for future falls identified, schedule follow-up to re-evaluate patient, complete medication review.
-May need to initial multi-factorial treatment intervention, if necessary.
+• New onset/acute: If risk factors for future falls are identified, schedule follow-up to re-evaluate patient, complete medication review.
+May need to initiate multi-factorial treatment intervention, if necessary.

 • Subacute